shakna-israel/NecromancersApprentice/docs/010-Chapter-Ten.md

 The king glared down, "You are still a Black Knight, Fiona.
 You owe your loyalty to me."

 She clenched her fists, standing slowly, "Truly?
 Then why did Kyle have to forcibly take your blood?
-You know that before his death he was basically the greatest aimimancer in the world."
+You know that before his death he was basically the greatest Aimimancer in the world."

 Kyle sighed and stood, touching her shoulder gently, "I'm sorry, but I need to go talk to the rest of the idiots here.
 Something about me being scary now."